 In all of my attempts, failures and successes, I have one self-imposed dietary limitation that I don’t quite understand.

-This summer marks the fifth anniversary of me giving up diet soda.
-For maybe two decades I drank it all the time — through the morning, at lunch, at my desk in the afternoon, at dinner and as a nightcap.
+For maybe two decades I drank diet soda all the time — through the morning, at lunch, at my desk in the afternoon, at dinner and as a nightcap.
 When I drank, I reasoned that diet soda was the lesser of any other nutritional evil, so what was the harm in chugging like a hairy dog after a summer walk?

 Then I read some studies and reports that said diet drinks can actually backfire — that they can cause weight gain, perhaps because the ingredients can trick your hormonal system and make you crave more sweets.
 And I thought, hmm, maybe now I should take a stand and give it up for good.